peppergv4/hackathon-resources/lighttpd-example.md

 ```
 Now check the files in the directory
 ```
 ls
 ```
 It would show:
 ```
 block_coverage.drcov  defects  func_coverage.json  line_coverage.lcov  Mayhemfile  tests
 ```

-Start a bash shell inside the container:
+The Docker daemon needs to be running--if you haven't used Docker recently, you
+can run `open -a Docker` or just search for Docker desktop and open it.
+This
+will start the daemon.
+One the daemon is started, we can bring up the container
+and drop into a bash shell, using this command:

 ```
 docker run --name lighttpd -it -v $PWD:/lighttpd forallsecure/lighttpd:vulnerable bash